-An Early Repayment Charge (ERC) is when you pay back part or all of your mortgage over the limit we specify during your application.
+An Early Repayment Charge (ERC) is payable when you pay back part or all of your mortgages over the limit we specify during your application.
 This is known as an overpayment threshold.

 If you were to make a repayment over this threshold, you could be subject to an ERC depending on the mortgage product you have and how much time you have remaining.

 For example, for an interest rate with a 5-year initial period, on an original loan amount of £280,500, the ERCs would be;

 The ERC would be applied to the amount you repaid over the 10% threshold.
 For example, if you repaid £1,000 over the 10% allowance, then the charge would apply to the £1,000, rather than the entire amount repaid.

 To see the percentage of your ERC’s please refer to your offer document.